deploy2zenodo/deploy2zenodo/README.md

   stage: deploy
 ```

-The provided GitLab ci template of `deploy2zenodo` uses
+The provided GitLab CI template of `deploy2zenodo` uses
 [`alpine:latest`](https://hub.docker.com/_/alpine)
 and installs necessary software in `before_script`.
 To use other images you must adapt it, e. g.: